-One of the most terrible things about a national security crisis, real or imagined, is that xenophobic leaders instill fear and terror about people who are different from the majority.
+One of the most terrible things about a national security crisis, real or imagined, is that xenophobic leaders instil fear and terror about people who are different from the majority.
 It is shockingly easy to do, and is part and parcel of human linguistic cultures.
 In this section you’ll see how language has been used to wound, hurt, divide, oppress and dehumanize groups of people, with a particular focus on the way migrant peoples are described by people in power (be it journalists, radio hosts or politicians).
 This kind of language enables people – often even good people – to view others as less than human.

 Find out about language which dehumanises and divides people in this section by reading a few of the following articles; while they focus on the language used to discuss migrants – people who move from one country to another – one or two pieces here widen the scope of the debate to include other groups of people as well:

 - The Dehumanizing History of Immigration Words (thinkprogress article by Esther Yu-Hsi Lee)